 For example, suppose that two offers (A and B) have true conversion rates of 10% and 15%, respectively.
 If these offers are shown to 100 visitors each, there is a 95% chance of observing conversion rates in the range 4% to 16% for offer A and 8% to 22% for offer B due to the stochastic nature of conversions.
 These ranges are known as confidence intervals in statistics.
 They represent the confidence in the accuracy of the estimated conversion rates.
 The larger the sample size (more visitors) the more confident you can be that the estimates of the conversion rates are accurate.

 The figure below shows these probability distributions.

-In this case, it is very unlikely that the test will come to a wrong conclusion, so the test with 5,000 visitors can distinguish between the two offers.
+In this case, it is unlikely that the test comes to a wrong conclusion, so the test with 5,000 visitors can distinguish between the two offers.
 The test with 5,000 visitors has a confidence interval of approximately +/-1%.
 This means the test can detect differences of about 1%.
 Therefore, even more visitors would be needed if the true conversion rates of the offers were, for example, 10% and 10.5% instead of 10% and 15%.